Julianabsf/Julianabsf/README.md

 Hi! 👋
-my name Juliana.
+my name is Juliana.
 I’m a dentist that fell in love with data during my university years, and since then worked with it in the public health field.

 As I have a curious mind and wish to expand my knowledge.
 I started to study Data Science in an intensive boot camp at